danilnagy/design-ai/docs/recursive_systems/index.md

 > Challenge 1
 >
-> Download this [Grasshopper file](data/2_challenge_start.gh) which contains the queue-based version of the branching code.
+> Download this [Grasshopper file](data/2_challenge_start.gh) which contains the breadth-first version of the branching code.
 Can you add additional code within the queue-based Python script to define a new branching behavior for the `3` parameter that creates the branching seen in the screenshot below.
 You should only add code within the `elif param == 3:` code block starting on line 36 of the Python script.
 You should not need to modify anything else about the code, the Grasshopper definition, or the set of parameters.
 >
 > ![](images/2_04.png)